carbon-language/carbon-lang/mlir/docs/ShapeInference.md

     representation of an operation;

-An argument could be made that these are metadata function instead of shape functions, with some considering shape and elemental type different and some as part of shape.
+An argument could be made that these are metadata function instead of shape functions, with some considering shape and elemental types different and some considering them both as part of shape.
 But `shape function` is IMHO descriptive and metadata can span too large a range of potential uses/values.

 ### Requirements

-The requirements for the shape inference functions are shaped by the requirements of shape inference, but we believe the requirements below still allow freedom to consider different shape inference approaches and so we don't constrain to a particular shape inference approach here.
+The requirements for the shape inference functions are determined by the requirements of shape inference, but we believe the requirements below still allow freedom to consider different shape inference approaches and so we do not impose a particular shape inference approach here.

 #### Shape inference functions